 Our Journey Here

-In October 2018, Aseniwuche Winewak Nation asked the Wahkohtowin Law and Governance Lodge (WLGL) to partner on a community-led Citizenship and Governance project, with the primary goal of developing a Citizenship Code and supporting resources.
+In October 2018, Aseniwuche Winewak Nation asked the Wahkohtowin Law and Governance Lodge (WLGL) to partner on a community-led Citizenship and Governance project, with the primary goal of developing a Membership Code and supporting resources.
 This work built on broader governance work AWN had started related to constitution-building in 2014, community meetings in January and February 2018 and a community workshop on Indigenous Citizenship delivered by Dr. Damien Lee on June 2, 2018.
-The focus on Citizenship was the result of a strong suggestion by Canada, in the context of a Recognition of Indigenous Rights and Self Determination (RIRSD) negotiation table.
+The focus on citizenship resulted from a strong suggestion by Canada in the context of a Recognition of Indigenous Rights and Self Determination (RIRSD) negotiation table.

-An AWN Citizenship and Governance Working Group was formed by Aseniwuche Winewak member volunteers who responded to an open call at a community meeting in October 2018.
+An AWN Membership Working Group was formed by Aseniwuche Winewak member volunteers who responded to an open call at a community meeting in October 2018.
 Research support, public legal education and drafting was provided by the WLGL team funded by the Alberta Law Foundation as well as research assistance and student support from the Faculty of Native Studies and the Faculty of Law.
 It was supervised by WLGL Co-Leads, Dr. Shalene Jobin and Dr. Hadley Friedland.
-AWN hosted community engagement events and activities which were funded through grants provided by Alberta and Canada.
+AWN hosted community engagement events and activities funded through grants provided by Alberta and Canada.

-The AWN Citizenship Project was guided by repeated reminders from Elders and younger people that they saw themselves as one community so the focus of citizenship and governance work should be to rebuild and reunite the entire community.
-The project was community-led and used multiple complementary Indigenous research methods to achieve the goals of the Citizenship and Working Group:
+The AWN Membership Project was guided by repeated reminders from Elders and younger people that they saw themselves as one community, so the focus of citizenship and governance work should be to rebuild and reunite the entire community.
+The project was community-led and used multiple complementary Indigenous research methods to achieve the goals of the Membership Working Group:

-- First, to develop a draft Citizenship Code for community review and ratification that reflects AWN’s unique people, history, legal traditions and circumstances.
+- First, to develop a draft Membership Code for community review and ratification that reflects AWN’s unique people, history, legal traditions and circumstances.

 - Second, to work toward the first goal in an inclusive and transparent way, so the process builds trust and strengthens a sense of shared purpose, identity and belonging for individuals and the community as a whole.

-Another important component of this research process was a youth film project, where community youth worked with two Indigenous film-makers, Jodi Stonehouse and AWN community member Chehala Leonard, to create a short film focused on AWN’s unique identity and history.
-This youth-led film debuted at the spring gathering in April 2019.
+Another important component of this research process was a youth-led film project, where community youth worked with two Indigenous filmmakers, Jodi Stonehouse and AWN community member Chehala Leonard, to create a short film focused on AWN’s unique identity and history.
+The film debuted at the spring gathering in April 2019.